kubealex/sso-lab/README.md

 ## SSO setup

-With your lab up and running, you can proceed installing Satellite using the provided **satellite-setup.yml** playbook.
+With your lab up and running, you can proceed installing SSO using the provided **sso-setup.yml** playbook.

     ansible-playbook -i inventory sso-setup.yml